Major Hurricane Larry 2021

-Satellite images and tracking maps of Category 3 Major Hurricane Larry 2021, August 30 - September 12.
+Satellite images, weather maps and tracks of Category 3 Major Hurricane Larry 2021, August 30 - September 11.
 Max wind speed 125mph.

 Large swells generated by Post-Tropical Cyclone Larry will continue to affect portions of the the east coast of the United States and Atlantic Canada through tonight.
 These swells will cause life-threatening surf and rip current conditions, and beachgoers and other interests along these coasts are urged to follow the guidance of lifeguards and local officials.